Life Insurance for Seniors Over 70: Options, Costs, and What to Expect in 2026

 Getting coverage in your 70s is possible

 Many people assume life insurance becomes unavailable or impossibly expensive after 70.
-The reality is more nuanced.
-Several policy types remain accessible, though fully underwritten term life shrinks as an option and no-exam permanent coverage becomes the realistic path for most applicants.
+That is not quite right.
+Several policy types remain accessible, though fully underwritten term life becomes a narrower option and no-exam permanent coverage is the realistic path for most applicants.

 Which policy types are available after 70